 On the Allocation tab, you'll see how the volume of this deviation is distributed to different groups,

 On the Initial data tab, you'll see the initial volumes for a specific day before user modifications.
 The initial data is the input used in the BestDay calculations.

 The Activity and Comments tab unifies the comments entered for the deviation group and a log with all changes made to the deviation group.

 All deviation comments and status updates are maintained, stored, and made available through the Cognite Data Fusion APIs and the Export option in the application.

 Detected deviations are displayed across all the views in BestDay for different system levels.
 Use this as a starting point for troubleshooting deviations through access to real-time sensor data, scheduled deferments, contextualized links to custom advisors, and access to Cognite Charts.

 The KPI dashboard shows the number of deviations and the overall average or total volume in a set period.
 On the Breakdown per product panel, you'll see the deviations for total hydrocarbon and the number of deviations listed for each hydrocarbon product under the Deviations column.
-The graph on the Production panel shows the deviation volume per day as a grey shaded area between the production bars and the BestDay capacity line.
-On the BestDay deviation volume and classification panel, the blue line shows daily or monthly deviation volumes for each well in a system, subsystem, or collection, i.e., the total underperformance for a system level.
+The graph on the Production panel shows the deviation volume per day as a grey-shaded area between the production bars and the BestDay capacity line.
+On the BestDay deviation volume and classification panel, the blue line shows daily or monthly deviation volumes for each well in a system, subsystem, or collection.
+That's the total underperformance at a system level.
 The green line shows the percentage of deviations that have been classified as deferments.
 Investigate the discrepancy between these lines to optimize deviation interactions.
 You can also see the daily or monthly percentage split per deviation status and the volume this represents on the Deviations per status panel.